-SkyDrive Smart Files in Windows 8.1
+OneDrive Smart Files in Windows

 So what Smart Files does is that, instead of syncing all the files & folders, it syncs the metadata of the files and their hierarchy, to know where they exist in the tree.
 So this way, we know about the files as their tree structure, even when we are offline.
-With Windows 8.1, as you can see the SkyDrive folder on the desktop, the full hierarchy of files is seen and they look just like regular files.
+With Windows 8.1, as you can see the SkyDrive folder on the desktop, the full hierarchy of files is seen, and they look just like regular files.
 The SkyDrive Sync Client is directly built-in the Windows 8.1.

-If you look at them they look like regular files in File Explorer, as if everything is available.
+If you look at them, they look like regular files in File Explorer, as if everything is available.
 But if you see their Properties, the size of SkyDrive in this example is 153MB while Size on disk shown is 32MB.
-All this is due to syncing of just the metadata, which are very small bits of data.
+All this is due to the syncing of just the metadata, which are very small bits of data.

 What is Hydrating?
-How to know which files are Available offline?
+How to know which files are available offline?

 So what happens if you double-click one of these Desktop SkyDrive files?
 Here for a text file, you can see its available status saying ‘Online-Only’.

 Double-clicking it will open the file, downloading it automatically.
-SkyDrive team’s Adam Czeisler in this video explaining it, calls this process Hydrating a file and the availability changes to ‘Available offline’.
-This assures that you can access it even, when you are not connected to the net.
+SkyDrive team’s Adam Czeisler in this video explaining it, calls this process Hydrating a file, and the availability changes to ‘Available offline’.
+This assures that you can access it even when you are not connected to the net.

-To know which SkyDrive files are available offline on your device, the only way to know this is to change the Explorer View to Details view which adds the ‘Availability’ column.
+To know which SkyDrive files are available offline on your device, the only way to know this is to change the Explorer View to Details view, which adds the ‘Availability’ column.

 Smart File experience for images

-This means that a much smaller network bandwidth is consumed.
+This means that much smaller network bandwidth is consumed.
 So one can even see a 1600 x 1600 pixel ‘thumbnail’ image – but remember, they all are not actual photo images.
 On a low powered device, this is helpful as it does not need to do heavy work to download say, a big 4 MP photo.
 What it downloads is exactly what is just needed.

 But when you want to edit and click edit, you will be able to see a Loading… sign being displayed, as it then starts to download the actual full resolution image.
 The image then gets ‘hydrated’.

 If you notice you may see a little symbol on the bottom right of the some of the images, it indicates that its available offline and is fully hydrated.
-So you can make sure the file is offline & fully Hydrated when this symbol is seen and this happens only when you click ‘Edit’.
+So you can make sure the file is offline & fully Hydrated when this symbol is seen, and this happens only when you click ‘Edit’.

 Smart Files and Search experience

-So for people who want the SkyDrive data made available across number of devices, it delivers on the promise of ‘Your files always with you’, whatever be the kind of device.
+So for people who want the SkyDrive data made available across the number of devices, it delivers on the promise of ‘Your files always with you’, whatever be the kind of device.
 It’s the user who decides whether and which data he wants it offline

 So if you are using SkyDrive on Windows 8.1, do try out this cool feature of Smart Files.